Vanilla Kubernetes

 Test5ecr3t (2)

-1. on the kubernetes site the FQDN is set using ingress object
+At the Kubernetes site, the FQDN is set using the ingress object.

-• In Advanced deployment there is dedicated secret object with the initial password (see Advanced deployment handling )
+MP_SET_midpoint_administrator_initialPassword=Test5ecr3t * In advanced deployments, there is a dedicated secret object with the initial password (see Advanced Deployment Handling).

-Please note that it is not possible to partially restart the environment in this scenario.
-In case you restart DB your repository is lost.
-In case you restart midPoint the key to access encrypted data in repository is lost.
+It is not possible to partially restart the environment.
+If you restart the DB, you lose your repository.
+Similarly, if you restart midPoint, you lose the key to access the encrypted data in the repository.

 kubectl apply -f ./deployment/basic